Bob Bicknell: Baylor Bears

 Bicknell spent 2017 at Baylor, as a part of Matt Rhule's staff where he served as the team's wide receivers coach.
 With his help then sophomore Denzel Mims became one of only six WRs from Power Five schools to top 1000 yards.

 Cincinnati Bengals

 Bicknell was hired by the Cincinnati Bengals as their wide receivers coach on January 8, 2018.

 Bicknell missed the team's weeks 10 and 11 games in 2020 against the Pittsburgh Steelers and Washington Football Team due to COVID-19 pandemic protocols.

 New Orleans Saints

 On March 15, 2022, Bicknell was hired by the New Orleans Saints as their senior offensive assistant.
 On January 16, 2024, it was announced that Saints head coach Dennis Allen had released three offensive staff members (including Bicknell).

 New England Patriots

 On February 19, 2024, Bicknell was hired by the New England Patriots as their tight ends coach under head coach Jerod Mayo.

 Las Vegas Raiders

 On February 11, 2025, the Las Vegas Raiders hired Bicknell to serve as a senior offensive assistant.
+On November 24, Bicknell and Chip Kelly were fired by the Raiders following the team's Week 12 loss to the Cleveland Browns.

+Northwestern Wildcats

+On January 2, 2026, Bicknell was hired to serve as the tight ends coach for Northwestern, reuniting with Chip Kelly.